-Mexico’s colonial towns were built on the backs of sorrow and silver.
+The colonial cities in Mexico were built on the backs of sorrow and silver.
 Gobs and gobs of silver.
 So much silver that the mines supplied more than a third of the world’s silver.

 Gold was found, but silver was the real winner.
 And a necklace of silver mining cities quickly sprang up.

 The riches went to building the cities’ lavish mansions, fountains, cathedrals, theaters, statues and monuments.
 And for three centuries, the Spanish lived in grand splendor in these Mexican colonial cities.
 Not surprisingly, today they’re some of the best cities in Mexico to visit.

 San Miguel de Allende

-San Miguel de Allende is probably the most well-known to Canadians and Americans (it has a large expat community).
+Let’s start with San Miguel de Allende.
+It’s probably the most well-known to Canadians and Americans (it has a large expat community).

-Guanajuato is a little more than an hour away from San Miguel de Allende.
+Guanajuato is just over an hour’s drive away from San Miguel de Allende.

 A university town, Guanajuato is younger and more Mexican in feel than San Miguel de Allende, and it has far fewer foreign visitors.

-We also took in lots of cool art at the Diego Rivera Museum, home to the famous Mexican muralist and painter (and Frida Kahlo’s lover).
+We also took in lots of cool art at the Diego Rivera Museum, home to the famous Mexican muralist and painter (and Frida Kahlo’s husband and lover).

 Morelia is known for its candy – yes, we indulged (the coconut sweets were our favorite).